 Half of all fatal fires occur in homes that do not have a working smoke alarm.
 Check that the smoke alarms in your home are in working order.

 All homes and holiday homes in Norway must have at least one smoke alarm on each floor.
-You must change the battery in the smoke alarm once a year, and test the smoke alarm once a month.
+You should test the smoke alarm regurarily, preferably once a month.
+If you have a one year battery, remember to change this yearly.

 All smoke alarms should be tested at regular intervals, at least once a month.
 To test the smoke alarm, press and hold the ‘test’ button for one second.
 The smoke alarm should then begin to beep.
 If it doesn’t, you must change the battery and test it again.
 If it still doesn’t work, replace it.